nesseg994/Serverless-Sending-Application/README.md

 ## How I Built It

 ### 1. Made the Website
-- Simple HTML/CSS frontend in S3
+- Simple HTML frontend in S3
 - Form that takes email and phone number
 - Sends data to my API when submitted